salvir1/COVID-19-outbreak-data-analysis/README.md

 The state level trendlines become more understandable when states are presented in the same groupings as before.
 The following charts display the COVID statistics of death rate, case, rate, and positive test rate, but now at the state level.

-The state-level charts eveal the dangerous acceleration of a COVID outbreak more clearly.
+The state-level charts reveal the dangerous acceleration of a COVID outbreak more clearly.
 Note the steep upward trajectory of deaths and case rates for a number of states that experienced an outbreak.
-This underscores the importance of time in identifying a potential outbreak.
+This underscores the importance of time in identifying an emerging outbreak.
 Once an outbreak begins it can grow quickly and leave state governments and public health agencies scrambling to try to get ahead of a steep curve.

 <img align="center" src="img/COVID-deaths-by-state.png" width='1000' height='auto' ></img>

 <img align="center" src="img/COVID-cases-by-state.png" width='1000' height='auto' ></img>

 <img align="center" src="img/COVID-positive-test-rate-by-state.png" width='1000' height='auto' ></img>

+### A case rate threshhold?

+The [State groupings](#State-groupings) section identified a key threshhold between states that didn't experience an outbreak over a time period and those that did.
+Once testing was no longer rationed like it was in the early months of the epidemic, states that experienced outbreaks had case rates above 30 per 100,000.
+Only one state, Tennessee, briefly had a case rate above 30 without a corresponding death rate above 0.40 deaths per 100,000.

+Although it's hard to compare case rates between states given that the sources of data that go into the case rate aren't controlled properly to make accurate statistical comparisons, a single number that has thus far told the story across nearly every state suggests that there *is* an underlying real threshhold, and 30 cases per 100,000 per day is a reasonable approximation for it given the data limitations.

 ### Large charts